hulkco/beaconstac.github.io/docs/tutorials/analytics-dashboard.md

 ---
-layout: default
+layout: post
 title: Using analytics to gain customer insight
 ---

-#Using analytics to gain customer insight
+##Using analytics to gain customer insight

 Let’s say you have a retail network with 10 stores and 10 beacons at each store.
 Let’s assume that you have tagged the beacons correctly and have campaigns set up for your network.